Calculation and Selection of Self-acting Water Temperature Regulator

 If water flow rate is unknown

-dPs : Pressure drop on the regulated section
+dPs : Pressure drop in the controlled section

-This can be either the pressure drop maintained by the pressure regulator, or the difference in pressures on the heating network inlet and outlet
+This can be the pressure difference maintained by the differential pressure regulator, or the pressure difference at the heat network inlet

 bar